external-mirrors/phoenix/README.md

 Running Xphoenix nested will be the only supported mode until Xphoenix has progressed more and can run real-world applications.

 ## Goals
+### Simplicity
-* Be a simpler X server than the Xorg server by only supporting a subset of the X11 protocol, the features that are needed by relatively modern applications (applications written in the last ~20 years) and only support relatively modern hardware by only support linux drm and mesa gbm (like Wayland compositors do) and no server driver interface like the Xorg server.
+Be a simpler X server than the Xorg server by only supporting a subset of the X11 protocol, the features that are needed by relatively modern applications (applications written in the last ~20 years).\
+Only relatively modern hardware (made in the last ~15 years) which support linux drm and mesa gbm will be supported, and no server driver interface like the Xorg server.
+Just like how Wayland compositors work.

+### Security
-* Safer than the Xorg server by parsing protocol messages automatically.
-As it's written in Zig, it also automatically catches illegal behaviors (such as index out of array bounds).
+Be safer than the Xorg server by parsing protocol messages automatically.
+As it's written in Zig, which automatically catches illegal behaviors (such as index out of array bounds).

+Applications will be isolated and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).\
+There will be an option to disable this to make the X server behave like the Xorg server.
+This will not break existing clients as clients wont receive errors when they try to access more than they need.

+### Improvements for modern technology
-* Support modern technology better than the Xorg server.
-Proper support for multiple monitors (different refresh rates, VRR - not a single framebuffer for the whole collection of displays) and technology like HDR.
+Support modern hardware better than the Xorg server, such as proper support for multiple monitors (different refresh rates, VRR - not a single framebuffer for the whole collection of displays) and technology like HDR.

+### Improved graphics handling
-* No tearing by default and a built-in compositor.
-The compositor will get disabled if the user runs an external compositor (client application), such as picom.
-* Lower vsync/compositor latency than the Xorg server.
+No tearing by default and a built-in compositor.
+The compositor will get disabled if the user runs an external compositor (client application), such as picom or if the client runs a fullscreen application and disabled vsync in the application.
+The goal is to also have lower vsync/compositor latency than the Xorg server.

+### New standards
-* Provide new standards, such as per-monitor DPI as randr properties.
+New standards will be developed and documented, such as per-monitor DPI as randr properties.
 Applications can use this property to scale their content to the specified DPI for the monitor they are on.

-* Secure by default.
-Applications will be isolated and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).
-There will be an option to disable this to make the X server behave like the Xorg server.
-* Extending the X11 protocol.
+### Extending the X11 protocol
 If there is a need for new features (such as HDR) then the X11 protocol will be extended.

-* Support wayland applications, either directly or indirectly (internally or externally).
-* Support (hardware accelerated) nested X server or to be used as an XWayland server.
+### Wayland compatibility
+Some applications might only run on Wayland in the future.
+Such applications should be supported by either Xphoenix support Wayland natively or by running an external application that works as a proxy between Wayland and X11 (such as 12to11).

+### Nested display server
+Being able to run Xphoenix nested under X11 or Wayland with hardware acceleration.
+This is not only useful for debugging Xphoenix but also for developers who want to test their window manager or compositor without restarting the display server they are running.\
+Being able to run Xphoenix under Wayland as an alternative Xwayland server would be a good option.

 ## Non-goals
-* Replacing the Xorg server.
+### Replacing the Xorg server
 The Xorg server will always support more features of the X11 protocol and wider range of hardware (especially older ones).

-* Multiple _screens_.
+### Multiple _screens_
 Multiple displays (monitors) are going to be supported but not X11 screens.

+### Endian-swapped client/server
-* Endian-swapped client/server.
-This can be considered if there is a reason.
+This can be reconsidered if there is a reason.

-* Indirect (remote) GLX.
+### Indirect (remote) GLX.
+This is very complex as there are a lot of functions that would need to be implemented.
+These days remote streaming options are more efficient.
+Alternatively a proxy for glx could be implemented that does remote rendering.

 ## Differences between the X11 protocol and Xphoenix
 * Several parts of the X11 protocol (core) are mandatory to be implemented by an X server, such as font related operations.
 However these are not going to be implemented in Xphoenix.